tchaase/tchaase.github.io/CV.md

 #### talks

+**6/2024**
+Poster presentation on the „Investigating Spatial and Temporal Properties of Human Sleep Spindles Using MEG Source-Space Analysis“; Hamburg, [PuG](https://pug2024.de/index.html)

 **09/2021**
 Poster presentation on the „Effects of Sleep Duration and Quality on Memory Consolidation of Preterm and Full-Term Born Children“; virtual, [Flux](https://fluxsociety.org/2021-virtual-congress/).